 - Scheduling hours are Monday through Friday from 8 am to 3 pm.
 You must schedule your Accuplacer exam testing time at least one week prior to testing.
 If there is a cancelation or change to the testing you have 24 hours to contact Katie Richards with those changes.
 If changes need to be made for testing you may have to schedule a different date.

 - The fee for the tests are English placement $20 and Math placement $10.
-Checks may be written out to Mayville State University and need to be paid prior to testing.
+Paying for the exam will happen when the student registers for testing.

 - If a student needs accommodations for testing such as a quiet environment those accommodations need to be set up 48 hours before testing.
 If student comes day of test with accommodations they will not be guaranteed the accommodation.